fabiospampinato/context-keys/README.md

   constructor ( keys?: Keys ); // Create a new instance, optionally adding an object of context keys

+  has ( key: Key : boolean; // Checks if a context key is defined

   add ( key: Key, value: Value ): void; // Add a single context key add ( keys: Keys ): void; // Add an object of context keys